fame64/2ParticleTopologicalSSH/README.md

 The 2pSSHSweepN program runs changing N. Its main result is a plot of the Participation Ratio of some states as a function of N. This gives the scaling of PR which gives a lot of information of the states.
 In this program Numba has been used but it is pretty slow because it couldn't be parallelised as efficiently as 2pSSHSweepU.

+The 2pSSHSweepDeltaw program changes the perturbation to the onsite potential.
+It does a plot of the min(PR) at each phase and plots it as a function of the perturbation to w.
+As we have added a perturbation we average the results, the number of results averaged is controlled by n_average.
+Numba does also enhance the speed of this program very much.

 The 2pBHMAnalyticalResults program finds a solution numerically to the bethe equations for the Bose Hubbard model.
 Its main result is the dispersion relation E(K) plot, it can also obtain plots E vs Index to compare to the ones that the other codes obtain.
 It also can compare the energies for a trimer obtained in this code, a trimer for PBC obtained from the 2pSSHInteractingBosons code and direct diagonalization from the recurrence relations.

 The 2pSSHAnalyticalResults just plot the energy bands obtained for the 2pSSH model in the L infty limit, it also gives 3D plots of the bands.